 Call Member Engagement Services at 1.800.859.9889 Monday through Friday, 8:00 a.m. – 6:00 p.m. or send us a secure email anytime.

-A: Your Primary Care Provider (PCP) is your main source of healthcare.
+Your Primary Care Provider (PCP) is your main source of healthcare.
 Your PCP can work with your other doctors, if needed.
-To choose a PCP, use our PCMH Practice Listing or our Provider Search function.
-In a PCMH, Person-Centered Medical Home, a team of providers works closely with you and your other providers to assist with every part of your healthcare.
+To choose a PCP, use our Provider Search function or PCMH Practice Listing.
+In a PCMH, or Person-Centered Medical Home, a team of providers works closely with you and your other providers to assist with every part of your healthcare.

 For a list of provider types you can choose for your PCP, click here.

 If you need help choosing a PCP, please call Member Engagement Services at 1.800.859.9889 Monday through Friday, 8:00 a.m. - 6:00 p.m.

 If you are sick or hurt and cannot see your doctor, Urgent Care and Walk-in Medical Centers offer quick care.

 Urgent Care and Walk-in Medical Centers are great when you need help with any of the following:

 You may be seen quicker when you go to an Urgent Care or Walk-in Medical Center.
 If you have a minor injury or sickness, you might wait a long time if you go to the emergency room instead.

 Most Urgent Care and Walk-in Medical Centers are open long hours, including evenings, and will see walk-in patients.
 Many of them are open 7 days a week and on holidays.
 Click here to download a listing of Urgent Care and Walk-In Medical Centers you can use when your Primary Care Provider’s office is closed, or you need to see a provider right away.